sigmdel/lazmqttc/README.md

 >> It is left as an exercise for knowledgable Windows users to find a more elegant way of ensuring that the DLLs are found.

-Ultimately, if a mosquitto MQTT broker is to be run on the system, it may make more sense to simply copy `lazmqttc.exe` into the `mosquitto` directory along side the `mosquitto_pub.exe` and `mosquitto_sub.exe` utilities it emulates.
+Ultimately, if a mosquitto MQTT broker is to be run on the system, it may make more sense to simply copy `lazmqttc.exe` into the `mosquitto` directory alongside the `mosquitto_pub.exe` and `mosquitto_sub.exe` utilities it emulates.

 ## 2. Compiling